rfrelat/Multivariate2D3D/ZMT_Practical.md

 These clusters should be interpreted with the previous interpretation of the PC.
 For example,

 * Cluster 1 (in red) has high value in PC1, and above average value in PC2.
-So it groups species that lives in the southern north sea (high PC1), with a preference in the south-western side (high PC2).
+So it groups species that lives in the southern North Sea (high PC1), with a preference in the south-western side (high PC2).
 * Cluster 2  (in yellow in the graph above) groups species mainly located in entrance to the Skagerrak, RA7 (low PC2) but that can spread in the north (low PC1).
 This cluster is heterogeneous, with the largest ellipse in the figure above.
 * Cluster 3 (in green) groups species mainly located in southern NS (high PC1), with a preference on its eastern side (low PC2).

-### Your turn :
+### Your turn:
 1. How would you interpret the clusters 4 and 5 ?
-2. How many species are located mainly in the south-western (RA 5) of the north sea (i.e. grouped in cluster 1) ?
+2. How many species are located mainly in the south-west of the North Sea (RA 5, i.e. grouped in cluster 1) ?
 3. In which cluster is grouped Saithe (*Pollachius virens*)?
-4. Depending on your time and your interest, you can either :
+4. Depending on your time and your interest, you can either:
-    + change the initial matrix and run the same analysis, but categorizing species on their average temporal variation with the matrix defined as : `IBTS_time <- apply(IBTS_tensor,c(2,1),mean)`
+    + change the initial matrix and run the same analysis, but categorizing species on their temporal variation over the North Sea (averaged over RA) with the matrix defined as: `IBTS_time <- apply(IBTS_tensor,c(2,1),mean)`
     + change the linkage method in the clustering algorithm and compare the clusters
-    + or go directly to the next step : multivariate analysis in 3 dimension.
+    + or go directly to the next step: multivariate analysis in 3 dimension.

 #### Solution
 1. Cluster 4 (in blue) groups species spread exclusively in the northern NS (high PC1 and high PC2).
 Cluster 5 (in purple) groups species in majority either in the northern extremity (RA1) or the southwestern community (RA5) but not in RA 7 (high PC2)